-Every new member of staff, including part-time staff and volunteers working in the Pre-School, received appropriate induction training on their responsibilities in being alert to the signs of abuse, bullying, female genital mutilation and radicalisation and on the procedures for recording and referring any concerns to the DLPCP or to Multi Agency Safeguarding Hub on Dudley, 0300 555 0050.
-Everyone attends refresher training every three years in line with the EYFS and guidance from the DSCB and all staff are alerted to updated legislation.
+Every new member of staff, including part-time staff and volunteers working in the Pre-School, received appropriate induction training on their responsibilities in being alert to the signs of abuse, bullying, female genital mutilation and radicalisation and on the procedures for recording and referring any concerns to the DSL or to DSPPB via the Dudley Children's Front Door (previously MASH) on 0300 555 0050.
+Everyone attends refresher training every three years in line with the EYFS and guidance from the DSPPB and all staff are alerted to updated legislation.
 Training in safeguarding is an important part of the induction process.
 Training includes a review of the Pre-School's policies.
 Students are supervised by qualified staff at all times.